dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 The following statement stores the Model to World Transformation Matrix sublist in the symbol matrix; The following statement applies the transformation formula for X' to change the X coordinate of the start point of the line from an MCS coordinate to a WCS coordinate:

+1『上面的信息目前还是没消化。（2020-10-07）』

-About Entity Data Functions (AutoLISP).
+#### 5.2.2 About Entity Data Functions (AutoLISP)

 The functions described in this section operate on entity data and can be used to modify the current drawing database.

-About Adding an Entity without Using the Command Function (AutoLISP).
+#### About Adding an Entity without Using the Command Function (AutoLISP)

 An application can add an entity to the drawing database by calling the entmake function.
 Like that of entmod, the argument to entmake is a list whose format is similar to that returned by entget.
 The new entity that the list describes is appended to the drawing database (it becomes the last entity in the drawing).
 If the entity is a complex entity (an old-style polyline or a block), it is not appended to the database until it is complete.

 The following example code creates a circle on the MYLAYER layer: